If your employer brand isn’t nailed down, my guess is you’ve already lost talent to your competitor(s).

 - Why you should be showing your process is fair

-This is across to all organisation, big and small, not just those with whacky, nightmarish hiring processes.
+This is across all organisations, big and small, not just those with whacky, nightmarish hiring processes.

 More likely than not, your organisation is no different.